 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2015.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 8,132 12,579 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 5,326 9,346 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 1,990 104 Total full-time, first-time, first-year (freshman) women who enrolle Total part-time, first-time, first-year (freshman) women who enrolle 3,

-C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list?
-Yes  No If yes, please answer the questions below for Fall 2015 admis sions:

-Number of qualified applicants offered a place on waiting list

-Number accepting a place on the waiting list

-Number of wait-listed students admitted

-Is your waiting list ranked?
+Admitted applicants should include wait-listed students who were subsequently offered admission. freshman) men who applied freshman) women who applied 8,268 13,256 • freshman) men who were admitted freshman) women who were admitted 5,453 9,786 Tirst-year (freshman) men who enrolled first-year (freshman) men who enrolled 2,061 irst-year (freshman) women who enroll first-year (freshman) women who enroll C2.
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list?
+Yes No If yes, please answer the questions below for Fall 2016 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is your waiting list ranked?
 If yes, do you release that information to students?
 Do you release that information to school counselors?
+Admission Requirements C3.
+High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required C4.
+Does your institution req uire or recommend a general college- preparatory program for degree-seekin g students?